Tips for driving safely with hearing loss

 Where the rubber meets the road

 Whether you hear well or have some degree of hearing loss, driving comes with a lot of responsibility.
 That means anytime you improve your driving skills, you reduce the risk of becoming an accident statistic and help make our roads safer.
-Reduce distractions, rely on visual clues and, above all, find a hearing healthcare professional who can help you hear your best when you’re behind the wheel as well as when you’re not.
+Reduce distractions, rely on visual clues and, above all, find a hearing clinic near you who can help you hear your best when you’re behind the wheel, as well as when you’re not.